Dyslexia cure12 Replies

 I was about to turn off my computer tonight when it occurred to me that the people who really need to know about today’s interesting DDOLL network conversation are parents of struggling readers who might be considering spending a whole lot of money and time on the Davis program.

-So I thought I'd leak the conversation, just in summary form.
+So I thought I’d summarise the conversation.
 Any participants who want credit for their comments, up to and including the stuff about the chocolate dough, just let me know and I will amend as appropriate.